tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ## Conclusion

-So that's my configuration and some of the rationale behind it.

-Once I worked out all the wrinkles, I found [Remark][] to a valuable addition to my asynchronous linting setup.
+Once I worked out all the wrinkles, I found [Remark][] to a valuable addition to my asynchronous linting setup in [Vim][].
+It has certainly has been catching many errors while writing this blog.

-Integrating the "linter" and "fixer" into [Vim][] really helps to keep my writing on target.
+Having the live feedback has helped to train me away from using bad Markdown and to avoid creating structures that were not going to work in the long-run.

+Having an automated fixing routine has meant I could temporarily ignore linting warnings, since I knew I could easily fix them in bulk later.
+A great example of this is fixing the padding for large GFM tables.

-Knowing that linting was always there meant I could, say, ignore tracking down a reference until I was sure I was going to keep the sentence that contained it.
-I liked being able to temporarily ignore linting errors that I could later bulk fix by triggering `ALEFix`.
+Knowing that linting was always there has meant I could, say, ignore tracking down a reference until I was sure I was going to keep the sentence that contained it.
+I could use the linting warnings as a kind of automatic TODO list of issues I needed to fix up at some point.

+Anyway, I hope you have found this useful.
+Please feel free to leave any comments or corrections below.

 <!-- References -->